ValerieHavey/concentration-game/README.md

 ### Future Improvements:

-Fix card sizes to fit perfectly in their boxes
+Fix card sizes to fit perfectly in their boxes.

 Fix timer.

 Add 2nd player.

 Add more cards.